SandeepBhuiya-ui/SandeepBhuiya-ui.github.io/README.md

 ---

-## Projects
+## 🚀 Projects

 ### [Aerial Semantic Segmentation](https://github.com/SandeepBhuiya-ui/Semantic-Segmentation-for-Aerial-Data)
 ![Aerial Semantic Segmentation](https://miro.medium.com/v2/resize:fit:1037/1*flwnS_2FbxQIzioIOke-wg.png)
 Semantic segmentation for aerial data is a computer vision task that involves dividing an aerial image into meaningful and distinct regions, each corresponding to a specific object or land cover class.
-Unlike simple object detection, semantic segmentation assigns a class label to every pixel in the image, providing a detailed understanding of the scene.

 #### Objective
-The primary goal is to classify each pixel in an aerial image into predefined classes such as roads, buildings, vegetation, water bodies, and other relevant land cover categories.
+Classify each pixel in an aerial image into predefined classes such as roads, buildings, vegetation, water bodies, and other relevant land cover categories.

 #### Challenges
 - Varying lighting conditions, shadows, occlusions, and different scales of objects.
-- Handling these challenges requires robust algorithms capable of capturing contextual information and spatial relationships.
+- Requires robust algorithms capable of capturing contextual information and spatial relationships.

 #### Applications
 - **Urban Planning**: Analyzing land use patterns, identifying infrastructure, and monitoring urban development.